 The material I used was soft and delicate enough to avoid irritating the baby’s sensitive skin.
 It is recommended to use yarn that is rated as being safe for babies and one that is soft and washable as well.

-Crocheting A Corner To Corner Blanket To Keep Me Warm
+Crocheting A Southwestern Crochet Blanket To Keep Me Warm

 Baby blankets aside, I have also recently used the corner to corner crochet pattern to create a warm throw blanket for myself.
 I have developed this habit of staying up late either catching up on episodes of my favorite television shows or to simply read a good book.